-License # ESI-277774
+License # ESI-290275

-Kayla is a Learning Leader who oversee services on the Clinic Classroom for the Esthetics Future Professionals.
+Macy is a Learning Leader who oversees services on the Clinic Classroom and teaches Core for the Esthetics Future Professionals.

 The school enrolls student instructors, the student instructors provide supervised training and instruction to students enrolled in the school's programs.